konveyor/tackle-test-generator-cli/doc/unit/user_guide.md

                         under test only rather than also third party code.
 5. `test_class`: (in `execute` command options) name of the class to be tested, in case the user wants to execute the tests for a specific class only.
 Empty by default, in which case tests for all classes targeted during test generation are executed.
+6. `no_create_build_file`: (in `execute` command options) whether to not create a build file for running the tests.
+Default value of the configuration option is False, and in this case a build file (of type set in build_type option) for running the tests with the matching configurations will be created and used.
+If set to True, a build file (of type set in build_type option) should already exist and will be used.

 When test execution completes, a JUnit report is generated, summarizing all test case results.
 Optionally, also a JaCoCo code coverage report is generated to present the statement and branch coverage obtained during test case execution.
 Both reports are illustrated below on the irs example.